Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Ahuwhenua trusts and Māori incorporations

-The two key structures developed to manage Māori interests in land were ahuwhenua trusts and Māori incorporations.
-In 2008 there were 129 Māori incorporations and 5,201 ahuwhenua trusts which together administered around two-thirds of Māori land.
+The two key structures which have been developed to manage Māori interests in land are ahuwhenua trusts and Māori incorporations.
+In 2008 the 129 Māori incorporations and 5,201 ahuwhenua trusts together administered around two-thirds of Māori land.

-Ahuwhenua trusts are popular because land owners retain their interests as owners.
-With incorporations, owners become shareholders who receive dividends on their shareholding.
-More recent legislation allows ahuwhenua trusts to conduct themselves in a more commercial manner if owners wish, and to amend the trust order accordingly.
+Ahuwhenua trusts are popular because landowners retain their interests as owners.
+In incorporations, owners become shareholders who receive dividends.
+Recent legislation allows ahuwhenua trusts to conduct themselves in a more commercial manner if owners wish, and to amend the trust order accordingly.

 Corporate farmers

-The majority of Māori land is administered by trustees or management committees, unlike the broader New Zealand agricultural sector, which is dominated by owner-operator family farms.
-Much of Māori agricultural production is carried out by the corporate farmer – landowners do not work on farms but employ others to run them.
+Most Māori land is administered by trustees or management committees, unlike the broader New Zealand agricultural sector, which is dominated by owner-operator family farms.
+Much Māori agricultural production is carried out by corporate farmers – landowners do not work on farms but employ others to run them.

 Māori agriculture has unique problems relating to ownership, governance and access to capital.